strimzi/strimzi.github.io/_posts/2020-10-02-producer-tuning.md

 ### Key properties

-Let's look at how you can add or change producer configuration properties for fine tuning.
+Let's look at how you can add or change producer configuration properties for fine-tuning.

 Here are the properties we'll consider: